h-griffin/datingapp/README.md

         - {{member.lastActive | timeago}}

 ## restore caching for members settings
 - remember filters
     - remember queries of page and gender etc
-        - look in members service
+    - look in members service .ts
-        - use user params as key
+    - use user-params as key
     - for each key/query store response
-        - use map to store key adn vfalues
+    - use map to store key and values
 - go to api get members and dont have them in cache, if in cache and query is identical then retrive from cache
     - stores page results in memory if query is same

 - save member cache settings for member detail page
     - extract member from map with matching key
     - load member detail from cache and not api
-    - navigation extras can get details of teh member >> will not work in future <<
+    - navigation extras can get details of the member >> will not work in future <<
     - member object is available in detail page after visiting the members results, just need to extract it from the list of results
     - get all values of member cache, dont need keys
     - having an array of users in memory and going to member detail of member not in memory will produce a second array, only want one array to find all users in